confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 ````

-Please note the parameters are not necessarily exhaustive.
-The description here is an outline not a detailed
-low level design.
-The low level design will evolve during development.

 In the case of a successful query

 ````
 {
-"query-id", "xyz123",                          <---- unique ID of the query, used when terminating the query "columns":["col", "col2", "col3"],             <---- the names of the columns "column_types":["BIGINT", "STRING", "BOOLEAN"] <---- The types of the columns "row_count": 101                               <---- The number of rows - only set in case of pull query }
+"queryId", "xyz123",                          <---- unique ID of the query, used when terminating the query "columnNames":["col", "col2", "col3"],        <---- the names of the columns "columnTypes":["BIGINT", "STRING", "BOOLEAN"] <---- The types of the columns }
 ````